Why do I have clutter, how can I let it go?

 Scenario 3: Control / Personality

-Clients will hire me and want me to do their plan.
+Clients will hire me and want me to do their plans.
 As I work with them and make a few suggestions about alternative ways to organize things generally they say no and then at our next appointment they usually say I thought about your idea, let’s try it.

 Control